DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 ## Jupyter Notebooks
 <br>
-All Jupyter Notebooks share the same structure.
-They are identical except when we implement wavelet transforms or mel-spectrogram transforms. <br>
+All Jupyter Notebooks share the same structure.  <br>
 The classification method and the CNN model were updated.
 Older Jupyter Notebooks: Part I. II.
 III. are at the bottom.